Andrew Deeks

-Andrew Deeks (born 1963) is an Australian academic administrator who became the ninth President of University College, Dublin (UCD), in 2014.
+Andrew Deeks (born 1963) is an Australian academic administrator who became the ninth President of University College Dublin (UCD) in 2014.
 He is the first Australian and second non-Irish person to hold the presidency after co-founder John Henry Newman.
 Deeks was previously Pro-Vice Chancellor of Durham University before succeeding Hugh Brady as President of UCD.
 He became Vice-Chancellor of Murdoch University in April 2022.

 Background

 Born in England in 1963, his family migrated to Perth, Western Australia, when he was six years old.
 Deeks holds a bachelor's degree in civil engineering from the University of Western Australia (UWA).
-In 1984, after he completed his masters, he worked in industry, later returning to the University of Western Australia for a PhD degree.
-His research works focus on structural dynamics, mechanics and dynamic soil structure, with more than 150 published papers to his name.
-He became Winthrop professor in civil and resources engineering in 2004.
+In 1984, after he completed his master's, he worked in industry, later returning to the University of Western Australia for a PhD degree.
+His research works focus on structural dynamics, mechanics and dynamic soil-structure interaction, with more than 150 published papers to his name.
+He became a Winthrop Professor in civil and resources engineering in 2004.
 From 2004 to 2009, he was head of school at UWA, before joining Durham University as Pro-Vice-Chancellor in science, being among the Institute of Advanced Research Computing in the university.
-Deeks became President of University College, Dublin, in January 2014, and will leave the position in April 2022.
+Deeks became President of University College Dublin in January 2014, and left the position in April 2022.